nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders_and_dfu/bootloader.rst

    You must generate and use your own signing keys while in development and before deploying when using either MCUboot or the |NSIB| as an immutable bootloader.
    See :ref:`ug_fw_update_development_keys` for more information.

-The :ref:`bootloader capabilities table <app_bootloaders_support_table>` indicates the bootloaders that are valid for use as immutable bootloaders.
+The :ref:`bootloader capabilities table <app_bootloaders_support_table>` lists the bootloaders that you can use as an immutable bootloader.

 .. _upgradable_bootloader: